csiro-hydrogeology/pyela/README.md

 ## Related Geoscience packages

 'ela' aims to complement other Python packages for geoscience, in particular for handling bore data .
-It depends on the package ['striplog'](https://github.com/agile-geoscience/striplog) and is likely to depend on ['lasio'](https://github.com/kinverarity1/lasio) in the future.
+It already depends on the package ['striplog'](https://github.com/agile-geoscience/striplog) and is likely to depend on ['lasio'](https://github.com/kinverarity1/lasio) in the future.

-You should also check the reposiroty [hydrogeol_utils](https://github.com/Neil-Symington/hydrogeol_utils)
+You should also check the repository [hydrogeol_utils](https://github.com/Neil-Symington/hydrogeol_utils)

 ## Known issues

-3D interactive visualisation: As of 2018-08, using mayavi 4.6 on python 3.6 may be [visually buggy](https://github.com/enthought/mayavi/issues/656), though users reported success on 2019-03.
-Python 2.7 with mayavi 4.5 via Anaconda2 is known to work.
+3D interactive visualisation - Using mayavi 4.6+ on python 3.6+ may be [visually buggy](https://github.com/enthought/mayavi/issues/656) on Linux.
+This appears to be a low level issue running on laptop with dual Intel/NVIDIA Graphic cards.

 ## Troubleshooting